YugangW/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt.html.md

 ### <a id="topic12"></a>Creating Queues with Memory Limits

-Resource queues with a `MEMORY_LIMIT` setting control the amount of memory for all the queries submitted through the queue.
+Resource queues with a `MEMORY_QUOTA` setting control the amount of memory for all the queries submitted through the queue.
 The total memory should not exceed the physical memory available per-segment.
-Set `MEMORY_LIMIT` to 90% of memory available on a per-segment basis.
+Set `MEMORY_QUOTA` to 90% of memory available on a per-segment basis.
 For example, if a host has 48 GB of physical memory and 6 segment instances, then the memory available per segment instance is 8 GB.
-You can calculate the recommended `MEMORY_LIMIT` for a single queue as 0.90\*8=7.2 GB.
+You can calculate the recommended `MEMORY_QUOTA` for a single queue as 0.90\*8=7.2 GB.
 If there are multiple queues created on the system, their total memory limits must also add up to 7.2 GB.

-When used in conjunction with `ACTIVE_STATEMENTS`, the default amount of memory allotted per query is: `MEMORY_LIMIT / ACTIVE_STATEMENTS`.
-When used in conjunction with `MAX_COST`, the default amount of memory allotted per query is: `MEMORY_LIMIT * (query_cost / MAX_COST)`.
-Use `MEMORY_LIMIT` in conjunction with `ACTIVE_STATEMENTS` rather than with `MAX_COST`.
+When used in conjunction with `ACTIVE_STATEMENTS`, the default amount of memory allotted per query is: `MEMORY_QUOTA / ACTIVE_STATEMENTS`.
+When used in conjunction with `MAX_COST`, the default amount of memory allotted per query is: `MEMORY_QUOTA * (query_cost / MAX_COST)`.
+Use `MEMORY_QUOTA` in conjunction with `ACTIVE_STATEMENTS` rather than with `MAX_COST`.

 For example, to create a resource queue with an active query limit of 10 and a total memory limit of 2000MB \(each query will be allocated 200MB of segment host memory at execution time\):

 ```
 CREATE RESOURCE QUEUE myqueue WITH (ACTIVE_STATEMENTS=20,
-MEMORY_LIMIT='2000MB');
+MEMORY_QUOTA='2000MB');
 ```

-The default memory allotment can be overridden on a per-query basis using the `statement_mem` server configuration parameter, provided that `MEMORY_LIMIT` or `max_statement_mem` is not exceeded.
+The default memory allotment can be overridden on a per-query basis using the `statement_mem` server configuration parameter, provided that `MEMORY_QUOTA` or `max_statement_mem` is not exceeded.
 For example, to allocate more memory to a particular query:

 ```
 SET statement_mem='2GB';